abbyaguilar/income-predictor/README.md

 Predict Income: Input your details and get an estimate of your predicted income.
 Feature Impact: Understand how each input feature impacts your predicted income, positively or negatively.

-Notes
-This is a basic implementation, and the predictive model's accuracy depends on the quality of the underlying machine learning model and data.
-Disclaimer
+Dataset Disclaimer
-This application is for educational and demonstration purposes only.
-The predictions may not be accurate, and the application should not be used for making financial decisions.
+This dataset is artificially generated for educational purposes, and any commercial use is strictly prohibited.
+The data used in this project was created by large language models and not collected from actual data sources.

 Feel free to customize and extend the application based on your needs.
+If you have specific questions or need help related to the dataset, feel free to ask!